-Evgenia Emets: Art, Regeneration, and the Rise of Forest Sanctuaries
+Evgenia Emets: Art, Regenerative Agriculture, and the Rise of Forest Sanctuaries

 Head over to our Learning Hub to become a Wanderer and unlock access to the full video class, along with many others.

-Evgenia Emets doesn’t just discuss regeneration—she actively practices it.
-The artist and ecological thinker’s vision is centered on what she calls an Eternal Forest Sanctuary—a space where time moves differently, and the land is allowed to heal at its own pace, without the constant interference of human ambition.
-The sanctuary, which takes root in the concept of long-term conservation, challenges the idea of quick fixes and offers a deeper, quieter path toward environmental healing.
+Evgenia Emets doesn’t just discuss regeneration and regenerative agriculture, she actively practices it.
+The artist and ecological thinker’s vision is centered on what she calls an Eternal Forest Sanctuary, a space where time moves differently, and the land is allowed to heal at its own pace, without the constant interference of human ambition.

 The idea of an Eternal Forest Sanctuary is deceptively simple.
 Rather than focusing on agroforestry’s efficient harvests, it’s a place for humans to simply be.
 As Emets explains, it's about cultivating a more balanced relationship with the land.
 “It's not about what we can take from the land, but how we can support it and learn from it,” she says.
-This approach emphasizes observing, reflecting, and allowing nature to regenerate itself—at its own pace, on its own terms.
+This approach emphasizes observing, reflecting, and allowing nature to regenerate itself, at its own pace, on its own terms, that's why it has such a close relation with regenerative agriculture.

 The concept might sound esoteric, but it’s rooted in a very real urgency.
 In her work, Emets is responding to what she describes as the “failure” of traditional conservation models—those that see human involvement as the answer to every ecological problem.
 “It’s about stepping back, allowing nature to do the healing,” she says.
 The result is not only land restoration but a much-needed shift in our perception of nature’s role in our lives.